Commit like a librarian.

 }

-# Fallback for files with no formatter: delete whitespace and the
+# Fallback for files with no formatter: a fast approximation, not a proof.

 normalize_code() {